 Where can they be stored?

 Winter tires need to be removed when spring returns.
-Warmer temperatures and dry pavement can cause them to wear down at a faster rate.
+Warmer temperatures and dry pavement can cause them to wear down faster.
 Tires should be stored in a cool, dry place like a basement or a climate-controlled facility.
 Storing them in a regular garage or shed may damage them due to extreme heat and high humidity.
 If you don’t have enough floor space, rack systems can be used.
 Some systems can be mounted to your wall.
 Lastly, there may be tire storage facilities in your area.
 Check with your mechanic or car dealership.

 Here are a few storage tips to remember.